-The List View is a powerful tool for viewing the contents of a package or a diagram as a list of elements; allowing the elements' properties to be viewed and edited in a convenient spreadsheet like view.
-Many analysts will prefer to view elements in a list and when details are changed the changes will be effective in every other view of the element including diagrams and the Project Browser.
+The List View is a powerful tool for viewing the contents of a Package or a diagram as a list of elements, allowing the elements' properties to be viewed and edited in a convenient spreadsheet-like view.
+Many analysts will prefer to view elements in a list, and when details are changed the changes will be effective in every other view of the element, including diagrams and the Browser window.

-There are a wide range of options for filtering, sorting and grouping elements in the list based on a wide range of properties and tagged values.
+There are a number of options for filtering, sorting and grouping elements in the list based on a wide range of properties and Tagged Values.